duncangrubbs/ozzzy/README.md

 ### Auth

-Ozzy supports basic auth out of the box.
+Ozzzy supports basic auth out of the box.
 You can configure your auth at the service level by injecting the class into the `Api` constructor.
 To setup auth for the service, you build an `Auth` object.

 ```typescript
 const auth = new Auth(AuthTypes.Bearer, userToken, 'Authorization')